aholachek/react-flip-toolkit/README.md

 ### More useful: tweening different elements

-The power of FLIP lies in smoothly tweening two completely separate elements to appear as if they are one:
+The FLIP technique allows you to smoothly tween two completely separate elements to appear as if they are one:

 ```jsx
 import React, { Component } from React;